 This study examines common stock prices around ex-dividend dates.
 Such price data usually contain a mixture of observations—some with and some without arbitrageurs and/or dividend capturers active.
-Our theory predicts that such mixing will result in some nonlinear relation between percentage price drop and dividend yield—not the commonly assumed linear relation.
+Our theory predicts that such mixing will result in a nonlinear relation between percentage price drop and dividend yield—not the commonly assumed linear relation.
 This prediction and another important prediction of theory are supported empirically.
 In a variety of tests, marginal price drop is not significantly different from the dividend amount.
 Thus, over the last several decades, one-for-one marginal price drop has been an excellent (average) rule of thumb.